ft-interactive/g-axis/README.md

 ## Examples
 ### Yearly

-From Jan 1 2005 to June 1 2017, with each year labeled and no minor axis
+From Jan 1 2005 to June 1 2017, with each year labeled and no minor axis.
+Full years are turned off by default
 ```
 const xAxis = xaxisDate();//sets up yAxis
 const currentFrame = frame[frameName];